hannutt/MsgBoard/README.md

 CENSORSHIP OF THE TEXT

 The user can hide the text of any message by clicking the censor button.
 The class name of the text part of each message is m and the ID number of the message, and the function performing the censorship receives the ID number of the clicked message as a parameter.
 Then with the js setAttribute method, the class name is changed to a censored class that hides the text of the selected message.
-State variable controls text censorship. is state is true, text will hide and if state is false, text show
+State variable controls text censorship. is state is true, text will hide and replaced with censored word. if state is false, text show, and censored word disappear.

+STAR RATING Of MESSAGES
+the star rating system uses Font awesome icons and works on the same principle as the text censoring feature.

 CSS